-As led by celebrity and dominant pop culture it’s becoming a social norm for vanity to prevail and narcissistic behaviour to be widely acceptable as common behaviour.
+As led by celebrity and dominant pop culture it’s now a social norm for vanity to prevail and narcissism to be widely acceptable as commonly flaunted behaviour.

 - Extroverts are often mis-defined as narcissists because they’re loud, and therefore difficult to ignore.
 However, being loud does not a narcissist make.
 Extroverts feel best when they are around people and love to be socially active, which isn’t a defining trait for narcissists.

 - Narcissists are generally self obsessed and incredibly self involved.
 They may consistently steer conversations back around to themselves or initiate conversations to talk blatantly about themselves or gain positive reassurance for their thoughts or actions.

 - They often forget details, or conversation topics.
 This is because they quickly become disengaged during conversations about things other than themselves.

 - They are driven by an agenda, and for the most part their actions are planned for their benefit or gain.

 - If they’re challenged or their competence is questioned they’re quick to react and are usually defensive and combative.
 This is because they have to defend their fragile (but large) ego.